ethereum-optimism/community-hub/src/docs/protocol/protocol.md

 The Execution contracts implement the Optimistic Virtual Machine, or OVM.
 Importantly, these contracts must execute in the same deterministic manner, whether a transaction is run on Layer 2, or Layer 1 (during a fraud proof).

-- **OVM_ExecutionManager:** he Execution Manager (EM) is the core of our OVM implementation, and provides a sandboxed environment allowing us to execute OVM transactions deterministically on either Layer 1 or Layer 2.
+- **OVM_ExecutionManager:** The Execution Manager (EM) is the core of our OVM implementation, and provides a sandboxed environment allowing us to execute OVM transactions deterministically on either Layer 1 or Layer 2.
 The EM's run() function is the first function called during the execution of any transaction on L2.
-For each context-dependent EVM operation the EM has a function which implements a corresponding OVM operation, which will read state from the State Manager contract.The EM relies on the Safety Checker to verify that code deployed to Layer 2 does not contain any context-dependent operations.
+For each context-dependent EVM operation the EM has a function which implements a corresponding OVM operation, which will read state from the State Manager contract.
+The EM relies on the Safety Checker to verify that code deployed to Layer 2 does not contain any context-dependent operations.

 - **OVM_SafetyChecker:** The Safety Checker verifies that contracts deployed on L2 do not contain any "unsafe" operations.
 An operation is considered unsafe if it would access state variables which are specific to the environment (ie. L1 or L2) in which it is executed, as this could be used to "escape the sandbox" of the OVM, resulting in non-deterministic fraud proofs.
 That is, an attacker would be able to "prove fraud" on an honestly applied transaction.
 Note that a "safe" contract requires opcodes to appear in a particular pattern; omission of "unsafe" opcodes is necessary, but not sufficient.